theta360developers/theta-s-quartz/README.md

 ## To use:
 * Download camtwist http://camtwiststudio.com/, install to applications
-* Add theta-fish2sphere.qtz to Applications > CamTwist > Effects
+* Add theta-fish2sphere.qtz and theta-crop.qtz to Applications > CamTwist > Effects
 * Open CamTwist
 * Step 1: View > Main Window, Double click "Webcam" and choose RICOH THETA S
 * Step 2: Choose filter theta-fish2sphere
 * Step 3: Modify settings if you'd like, not sure it'll make much of a difference yet.
 Make sure to press enter after you enter new values.
+* Bonus prize: can you figure out how to use both crop and fish2sphere effects at the same time? doesn't seem to work for me.
+Maybe change crop settings?

 ## How to modify:
 * Download quartz composer from Apple's developer site http://developer.apple.com/downloads by searching for "Graphics Tools for Xcode"